carsonzchen/MSiA423_ACE.AI/README.md

 **Success criteria**:

-* Model performance: 75% cross-validated classification accuracy on the training data (Met)
+* Model performance: 75% cross-validated classification accuracy on the training data (Achieved)
 * Business metrics: 30% users enter more than 1 pair of players, 10% recurrent users in a month

 **Data source**: